simeononsecurity/simeononsecurity.ch/content/guides/how-to-install-graphine-os/index.en.md

 All of the above except ChromeOS, GrapheneOS, and Android (which can only use the web installer).

-Older end-of-life versions of these platforms can also be used but are not officially supported. **Make sure your operating system is up-to-date before proceeding.**
+Older end-of-life versions of these platforms can also be used but aren't officially supported. **Make sure your operating system is up-to-date before proceeding.**

 ### Officially Supported Browsers (Web Installer Only)